7 Ways of Giving Our Kids Purpose

 Let your kids know that even if they don’t feel God leading them to full-time Christian service, they are still full-time Christians!

-God has a purpose for them to fill no matter where they work.
+God has a purpose for them to fulfill no matter where they work.
 He can use them to be a testimony and show His love in the secular workforce, and they need to realize it’s an opportunity to let their light shine.

 What are you doing to give your children purpose?
 Be sure to remind them often to seek God’s purpose, and follow His leading!